openstenoproject/plover/doc/developer_guide.md

 - `tox r -e setup -- COMMAND`: run `./setup.py COMMAND`.
 - `tox r -e packaging_checks`: run the same packaging checks as the CI (add `-- -n` to see a dry-run of the exact checks).
-- `tox r -e plugins_install`: install the distribution plugins (or the specified plugins when run with `tox -e plugins_install -- REQS`).
-Note that this does not use the plugins manager for installing.
 - `tox r -e release_prepare -- NEW_VERSION`: execute all the steps necessary for
   preparing a new release: patch the version to `NEW_VERSION` and update `NEWS.md`, staging all the changes for review.